-What is Citizenship
+What is Citizenship (Amendment) bill?

 It seeks to amend the definition of illegal immigrant for Hindu, Sikh, Parsi, Buddhist and Christian immigrants from Pakistan, Afghanistan and Bangladesh, who have lived in India without documentation.
 They will be granted fast-track Indian citizenship in six years.

 After hours of intense debate, the Lok Sabha passed The Citizenship (Amendment) Bill, 2nd Dec 2019, Monday.
 The legislation seeks to make it easier for non-Muslim refugees from Pakistan, Bangladesh and Afghanistan to gain citizenship in the country.
 The legislation is applicable to groups who arrived in India on or before December 31, 2014.